Airport lounge reviews, flight reviews and travel inspiration

 • Family friendly with a children’s corner and cartoon TVs

-• Calm and ambient atmosphere despite high passenger numbers
+• Calm atmosphere despite high passenger numbers

-• Fast Wi Fi and multiple flight information screens
+• Fast Wi-Fi and multiple flight information screens

 Cons: